Espelette Crab Toast

-Piment d’Espelette harvest is underway and the last of the late summer avocados are here so I started thinking about how to combine two great things.
+Piment d’Espelette harvest is finished for the year and winter Mexican avocados are here, so I started thinking about how to combine two great things.
 Crab is one of my favorite shellfish, and together with avocado and a soft egg makes a delicious and satisfying meal.
 This simple dish only requires one technique, poaching an egg.
 The rest is just delicious assembly.

 8-ounces of lump crab meat